ResetXPDR/MSFS_AutoFPS/README.md

     - Loading in to a flight  - whether MSFS memory integrity test have failed, and
     - Flight is loaded
       - Shows current sim rate with a range of 0.125X to 16X, which will display at the start of the app status line for any value except 1X.
-      - Shows detected Graphics Mode (PC, FG, LSFG, MFG, FSR3 or VR) and DX version (MSFS 2020 only), app pause, FPS settle, TLOD+ seek, Mtn+, app priority mode and/or TLOD range as applicable.
+      - Shows detected Graphics Mode (NFR, FG, LSFG, MFG, FSR3 or VR) and DX version (MSFS 2020 only), app pause, FPS settle, TLOD+ seek, Mtn+, app priority mode and/or TLOD range as applicable.
-      - The FPS settle timer runs for up to 30 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Min + transitions and VR/PC/FG/LSFG mode transitions.
+      - The FPS settle timer runs for up to 30 seconds to allow FPS to settle between pausing/unpausing, auto target FPS calibration, TLOD Min + transitions and VR/NFR/FG/LSFG mode transitions.
 This allows the FPS to stabilise before engaging automatic functions and should lead to much smaller TLOD changes when seeking the target FPS on such transitions.
       - App priority shows whether FPS or TLOD are the current automation priority.
 A + next to TLOD indicates that TLOD Min + has been activated and that a higher TLOD Min should be expected.
 Similarly, a + next to ATLOD or FPSCap indicates that TLOD Base + has been activated and that a higher TLOD offset across the entire altitude schedule should be expected.
       - Bonus GPU load display if the optional [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app is installed and detected running when starting any flight session.
 Note, the GPU-Z companion app is required to be running if the Decrease Cloud Quality option is selected in conjunction with the GPU Load activation method, as GPU-Z provides the necessary GPU load information to the app for this method to function.
       - Auto pause will activate if in flight and either MSFS is in active pause or the MSFS settings menu is being accessed.
   - Target FPS - The most important setting in this app.
 (10 - 200 allowable)
     - Set it to what FPS you want the app to target while running, noting that this value should be at the mid to lower end of what your system is capable of otherwise the app will be unlikely to achieve it.
-    - There is a setting for each graphics mode (PC, FG, LSFG, MFG, FSR3 and VR) and each flight type (VFR, IFR and, if Expert mode, 4 user profiles).
+    - There is a setting for each graphics mode (NFR, FG, LSFG, MFG, FSR3 and VR) and each flight type (VFR, IFR and, if Expert mode, 4 user profiles).
 Automatically defaults to the currently detected graphics mode, however the user can change the target FPS for graphics modes other than what is currently active.
       - Selectable by using the drop down list of target FPS types in the app window.
       - Target FPS type drop down list background will change to orange when the target FPS type is different to the current graphics mode to clearly indicate this difference to the user.
       - Changes to target FPS for a type different to the current graphics mode will be saved to the config file without reloading the UI as it does not affect any other displayed settings.